rainforestapp/get_env/README.md

 After checking out the repo run `rake spec` to run the tests.

 Releasing is handled by the CI based on git tags.
-Once your changes are merged into `master` branch (make sure you've bumped the `VERSION` in `version.rb` file) push an adequate git tag (`git tag -a 0.X.0 && git push --tags`) to release.
+Once your changes are merged into `master` branch (make sure you've bumped the `VERSION` in `version.rb` file) push an adequate git tag (`git tag 0.X.0 && git push --tags`) to release.

 ## Contributing